nullptr-0/rpc/README.md

 <br><br>
 5. Switch back to build directory with `popd`
 #### Generate Code With `rpcc`
+1. Switch to `framework` directory with `pushd ../framework`
-Specify the file where your functions are as the argument of rpcc. <br>
+1. Specify the file where your functions are as the argument of rpcc. <br>
-For example: `../framework/rpcc ../framework/function.cpp`<br>
+For example: `./rpcc function.cpp`<br>
 Or you can use the interactive terminal/console interface.
+1. Switch back to build directory with `popd`
 <br><br>
 Now the framework is ready for build.
 #### Build `rpc-server` & `rpc-client`